alfa2267/spatial-sense/README.md

    ```
    The application will be available at [http://localhost:3000](http://localhost:3000)

-## Available Scripts
+## 🛠 Available Scripts

-In the project directory, you can run:

-### `npm start` or `yarn start`
+- `npm start` or `yarn start` - Start the development server

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm test` or `yarn test`
+- `npm test` or `yarn test` - Run tests in watch mode

-Launches the test runner in interactive watch mode.

-### `npm run build` or `yarn build`
+- `npm run build` or `yarn build` - Create production build

-Builds the app for production to the `build` folder, optimizing the build for the best performance.
+- `npm run lint` or `yarn lint` - Run linter
+- `npm run format` or `yarn format` - Format code using Prettier

-## Deployment
+## 📦 Deployment

-To deploy the application, run:
+Create a production build:
 ```bash
 npm run build
 # or
 yarn build
 ```

-This will create an optimized production build in the `build` folder that you can deploy to any static hosting service.
+Deploy the contents of the `build` folder to your preferred hosting service (Netlify, Vercel, AWS Amplify, etc.).

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Support

+For support or questions, please contact our team at support@spatialsense.com